Knowledge of the lung anatomy is essential for understanding HRCT.

 The location of the abnormalities in ground glass pattern can be helpfull:

-- Upper zone predominance: Respiratory bronchiolitis, PCP.
+- Upper zone predominance: Respiratory bronchiolitis, Pneumocystis pneumonia.

 - Lower zone predominance: UIP, NSIP, DIP.

 The ground glass pattern itself is rather unspecific.

 Not suprisingly, there is a big overlap in the causes of ground-glass opacity and consolidation and some diseases may present with both areas of ground-glass and consolidation.